Long Meg Poems

 I shall inquire thee out: nay if thou should

-Take on thee all those figures
+Take on thee all those figures Proteus could,

-It were in vain: nay, (which the more may daunt thee
+It were in vain: nay, (which the more may daunt thee)

 Even to the grave, I vow my ghost shall haunt thee.